 From This Fae Forward – Book 2 in the Paranormal Wedding Planner Series!

-Can this paranormal Romeo and Juliet find a way to change their tragic ending to a happily ever after?
+But when Sheila’s life is threatened, can this paranormal Romeo and Juliet find a way to change their tragic ending to a happy ever after?

 A healthy bride…is a happy bride.